maxdiluca/virtualrealitylab/content/authors/Max_Di_Luca/_index.md

 highlight_name: true
 role: Associate Professor
-bio: 'Max Di Luca is the lead PI of the project.
+bio: 'Max Di Luca is the PI of the lab.
 He is Associate Professor at the University of Birmingham (UK) in the Centre for Computational Neuroscience and Cognitive Robotics.'
 organizations:
 - name: University of Birmingham
   url: 'https://www.birmingham.ac.uk/staff/profiles/psychology/diluca-massimiliano.aspx'